TheMeteoRain/quality-of-exile/README.md

 3. Press this keybind

 ### Open Divination Stacked Deck
 Picks up one card and drops to the ground.
-You need to be somewhere that allows to drop loot to the ground.
+You need to be in a location that allows you to drop loot.

 1. Hover over divination stacked deck
 2. Press this keybind

 ### Drop Item From Inventory
 Drops an item to the ground.
+You need to be in a location that allows you to drop loot.

 1. Hover over item in inventory
 2. Press this keybind